 To be fair, it’s not your fault.
-Having self-released they’re eponymous EP in the fall of 2016 and their viral video hit “Speed Dial”, Convey has remained largely hidden for the past year, incubating ideas, fleshing them out, and not settling until the grooves cut as deep as the vocals do soar.
+Having self-released "Speed Dial" EP in the fall of 2016 and their viral video hit “Speed Dial”, Convey has remained largely hidden for the past year, incubating ideas, fleshing them out, and not settling until the grooves cut as deep as the vocals do soar.
 Decades of digesting the legendary likes Led Zeppelin and Tool, then grafting them to a living love of Queens of the Stone Age and Circa Survive has yielded their new LP City of Skin and Bone.
 Soon to be unleashed this fall, it will surely remind you just how rock should feel.

 Ben Cohen - Vocals / Keys

 Jahan Rajabi - Guitar